tiebreaker4869/llvm-branch-cov/README.md

 ## View Execution Result
 The branch coverage data will be saved in a file named coverage.
 The data format is as follows:

-For conditional branches: lineNo.predicateIndex -> true_count, false_count
+For conditional branches: lineNo.predicateIndex -> true_count, true_dist,  false_count, false_dist

-For switch statements: lineNo.predicateIndex -> true_count
+For switch statements: lineNo.predicateIndex -> true_count, true_dist

 Please note that the predicateIndex is not globally unique, but it is unique within the same line number.